 Before you can actually request for a geisha, you need to be referred first by an existing client.
 There are travel agencies in Tokyo that can help you with the referral.

 When you have successfully requested a geisha, you will be treated to a night of entertainment and company.
 You can converse with geisha and have fun playing drinking games with them.

 Aside from getting one on one entertainment from geishas, you can also view their performances in different events.
 Kyoto hosts the five annual geisha dances, held during fall and spring.
 You can find tickets in hotels and ryokans.
 Here are some of the popular performances to take note of: Miyako Odari (April), Kyo Odori (third Sunday of April), Kitano Odori (15 and 25 of April), Kamogawa Odori (held daily between 1 and 24 May), and Gion Odori (held daily between 1 and 10 November).

-You can also try to look a geisha!
-There are also places in Kyoto called maiko henshin that can transform you to a geisha.
+You can also try to look like a geisha!
+There are also places in Kyoto called maiko henshin that can transform you into a geisha.

 There are also a lot of traditional Japanese props that geishas use to fully be one in their attire.
 Check them out as well!